The best artisanal panettones in Montreal

 Miette Boulangerie

-Officially opened in late 2021, Miette is a wonderful Little Burgundy bakery that quickly rose to the top of Montréal’s best-bakery lists.
+Officially opened in late 2021, Miette is a wonderful Little Burgundy bakery that quickly rose to the top of Montréal’s best-bakery list.
 Sourdough is the star here, but during the holiday season they also offer an incredible chocolate-hazelnut panettone—an absolute treat for serious sweet-tooths!

 Montréal